Where Trump is popular, Democrats look to a new crop of candidates to help win back the House

 In places where local dynamics may give Democrats a shot, it means finding the right candidates is especially important, party leaders say.

-“Recruitment matters in these years when the environment is going to be competitive,” said John Anzalone, a Democratic pollster.
+“Recruitment matters in these years when the environment is going to be competitive,” Democratic pollster John Anzalone said.

 Democrats hope a farmer in western North Carolina can regain trust

-Note: This story has been corrected to show McCann is a state senator, not a state representative.